By Children’s Librarian Shelley Harris

 Welcome to the -ber months: September, October, November, and December!
 Most people celebrate the start of a new year in January.
 Not me.
-I graduated more than ten years ago, but the start of the school year is still the start of my personal new year.
+I graduated from library school more than 15 years ago, but the start of the school year is still the start of my personal new year.

 For a lot of young kids, it’s the same!
 September brings new routines, new classes, new teachers, and new classmates.
 It can be the big transition into kindergarten or a move into a new preschool classroom.

-Find videos and books below to help ensure a smooth start to the new school year.
+Below, find videos and books to help ensure a smooth start to the new school year.

 Watch these videos